Michelin Star Restaurants in Yorkshire

 The Black Swan at Oldstead

 The Black Swan at Oldstead has been perfectly summed up by chef Tommy Banks when he describes ‘it’s not just a job for us, it’s a lifestyle’.
 Such a lifestyle comes about from generations of the Banks family living and farming around Oldstead, with their knowledge of the land and produce being translated onto each plate of food.
 The Black Swan is a beautiful marriage between tradition, homeliness and modern eccentricity, with Oldstead produce meeting lashings of creativity.
 From the outside, The Black Swan looks like a cosy, quintessentially English Pub.
-Once inside, however, it offers a relaxed, but not casual, rustic fine dining experience.
+Once inside, however, it offers a relaxed, yet casual, rustic fine dining experience.

 Chef Tommy Banks was Britain’s youngest Michelin Starred Chef in 2013, aged only 24.
 Since then, he has won Great British Menu in both 2016 and 2017, with The Black Swan at Oldstead being named ‘Best Fine Dining Restaurant in the World’ in 2017, and the best restaurant in the UK in 2018 by The Food and Travel Magazine.
 He works alongside Development Chef Nick Brown, who experiments with alternate produce and techniques to build new dishes, and Head Chef Will Lockwood to offer the best Oldstead produce and menus all year round.